 A Domain Name System failure occurs when a recipient’s email server is not able to deliver your email because of DNS issues on their end.
 This problem can be temporary or not as it might happen due to several reasons, such as the mail server being currently down, a typo during setup, or a non-existent destination name.
 For a deeper understanding of how recent authentication updates by major email providers like Google and Yahoo could affect your email deliverability, read our detailed article on Google and Yahoo authentication updates in 2024.

-Blocked Email
+Blocked Email and IP Reputation

 When emails are categorized within the “Blocked” category, the receiving server rejects the incoming mail.
-This case is often common across colleges or government entities, where the servers are really strict.
-In many cases, this may result in soft bounce, where the issue is temporary.
-However, if the blocking is persistent — for instance, if the sender’s IP address has been blacklisted due to suspected spam or malicious activities, or due to a poor sender reputation — it might eventually be treated as a hard bounce.
+This case is often common across colleges or government entities, where the servers are strict.
+In many cases, this may result in a soft bounce, where the issue is temporary.
+However, if the blocking is persistent — if the sender’s IP address has been blacklisted due to suspected spam or malicious activities, or due to a poor sender reputation — it might eventually be treated as a hard bounce.

 To solve this problem, you can simply remove these hard bounces from the contacts list.